Rebecca Kirkland papers, 1954-2012, 2024

 -

-The primary focus of this collection is correspondence received by Kirkland over the course of her life from her mother Mary Duke Biddle Trent Semans and stepfather James Hustead Semans discussing family relationships, travel, and holiday plans.
+This collection primarily contains correspondence received by Kirkland over the course of her life from her mother Mary Duke Biddle Trent Semans and stepfather James Hustead Semans discussing family relationships, travel, and holiday plans.
+There is also the transcript of a 2008 interview between Margaret Humphreys, Kirkland, and two of her sisters related to their family.

-However, the majority of the material specifically dates from 1957-1958, her first year in prepatory school in Bryn Mawr, PA.
-While there is some correspondence from her parents, there is even more from her friends and sisters, keeping her informed of their lives now that she has moved away.
+The majority of the correspondence specifically dates from 1957-1960, when Kirkland was enrolled in preparatory school in Bryn Mawr, PA.
+While there are some items from her parents, there are even more from her friends and sisters, keeping her informed of their lives back home in Durham.

-There is also one file of correspondence from 1959-1960 addressed to her future husband, when he seems to have been a high school senior about to enroll in the University of North Carolina at Chapel Hill.
+There is also a 1969 journal issue, 2024 event poster, one file of clippings and printed material on her medical career at Baylor, and one file of 1959-1960 correspondence addressed to her future husband, when he seems to have been a high school senior about to enroll in the University of North Carolina at Chapel Hill.
 Most senders are identified by first name only, and none are Rebecca herself.

 - Biographical / historical: